Welcome to idcloisonne.com published since April 2009:

 the piece of merchandise.
 This is completely opposite to their approach from 1997 to 2007 when fees were directly applied

-to the amount of the initial listing as well as for the final sale price.
+to the amount of the initial listing as well as for the final sale price, but none applied to shipping dollars.